Davisville Yard: History

 Davisville Yard acted as the main maintenance and storage yard for Toronto's Yonge subway, which opened between Union Station and Eglinton Avenue in 1954.
 The first two subway cars (5000 and 5001) were delivered to the TTC's Hillcrest Complex, but subsequent subway cars were delivered to Davisville yard via the Toronto Belt Line Railway.
 Before the opening of the subway, there was a temporary interchange track between the Yonge streetcar line and the Davisville Yard on the north side of the Belt Line bridge for the interchange of rail equipment with the streetcar system.
-In 1953, subway cars 5000 and 5001, after being displayed at the Canadian National Exhibition, were mounted on shop bogies and towed at night over streetcar tracks by a Peter Witt motor to the Davisville Yard via the temporary interchange.
+In 1953, subway cars 5000 and 5001, after being displayed at the Canadian National Exhibition, were mounted on shop trucks and towed at night over streetcar tracks by a Peter Witt motor to the Davisville Yard via the temporary interchange.
 (The two subway cars had arrived at the CNE from Hillcrest via the Bathurst streetcar line.
-At the CNE, the two cars were displayed on their own bogies.)
+At the CNE, the two cars were displayed on their own trucks.)